ArchibaldChain/CVc_in_bioinformatics/FAST_LMM/Readme.md

 > Get the $\text{var}(y, y)^{-1}$.
 If all parameters are None then using the estimated values, otherwise using the parameter values.

 ##### `plot_likelihood(REML=True)`:
 > Plotting the log-likelihood v.s. $log(\delta)$.
-Parameters is to determine whether to plot log-likelihood or resitredt log-likelihood.
+Parameters is to determine whether to plot log-likelihood or restricted log-likelihood.
 The restricted log-likelihood is plot when bot `REML` and `self.REML` are set as True.

 ## Example
 Example is available in `./test_FAST_LMM.py`.